D00mch/Drakulus/README.md

 ## Eccentricity calculation approach

+Eccentricity is based on distance functions.
+There are two of them:

+- `ecc-count-edges-dist-fn` — count of edges.
+- `ecc-distance-dist-fn` — sum of edges weights.

-Memoization is used with eccentricity function to avoid recalculations for radius and diameter.
+Memoization is used with `eccentricities-memo` function to avoid recalculations for radius and diameter when working with one graph.

-Cache is a simple LRU with 512 threshold.
-Depending on the real use this could be tweaked.
+Cache contains 2 slots, because we have now only 2 weight/distance calculation functions.
+So function may be invoked with two different combinations for one graph.

 ## Notes: